-65.4 Secondary Education Route
+Secondary Education Route 65.4

 The Secondary Education route includes 14 weeks of student teaching.
-In addition to EDFX 200, students enrol in the Introductory Professional Term (4 weeks of student teaching) and the Advanced Professional Term (9 weeks of student teaching).
+In addition to EDFX 200, students enrol in the Introductory Professional Term (4 weeks of student teaching) and the Advanced Professional Term (9 weeks

 Students in the Introductory Professional Term usually teach in their Minor subject specialization, while students enrolled in the Advanced Professional Term usually teach in their Major subject specialization.